azadeh-afzar/Kianic-Jekyll-Theme/README.md

 which is not being maintained anymore.

 Kianic is a total overhaul of Halve, with clean and optimized javascript libraries and Sass stylesheets.
-Kianic offers it's users ability to easily customize every corner of theme.
+Kianic offers it's users the ability to easily customize every corner of the theme.

 ## Features
 New features in Kianic that doesn't exist in Halve: